matez0/mycurrency/README.md

 Data provider external services are prioritized, and the data from the available service with the highest priority is selected for use.

+The supported currencies can be managed in the admin panel.

 ## API endpoints

 - Retrieve currency exchange rates from a specific currency to all available currencies for a given time period.